Mr H Jones

 Mr B Breakwell: Teacher of Music

-Mr Breakwell graduated from Cambridge University, where he was a choral scholar, with a BA in English Literature.
+Mr Breakwell graduated from the University of Cambridge, where he was a choral scholar, with a BA in English Literature.
 Later he completed his postgraduate studies at Guildhall School of Music and Drama where he studied singing.
 Since 2007, Mr Breakwell has worked as a professional singer all over the world and has performed in some of the world's best known venues including Sydney and Paris opera houses.
 As a founding member of the musical charity Choir of London, he has also travelled throughout Israel and the Occupied Territories, giving workshops and lessons to children throughout towns and refugee camps in the West Bank.

 Mr Breakwell has a passion for reading, cinema and is a keen photographer.

-Mr M Conrad: Teacher of Mathematics and Economics
+Mr M Conrad: Teacher of Mathematics

 Mr Conrad graduated from the University of Cambridge with a BA in Economics.
 After a career spanning law, entrepreneurship and marketing, Mr Conrad has turned to teaching as he wishes to share his broad knowledge and experience with the next generation.
 West London Free School is Mr Conrad's first teaching post and he will teach Mathematics.
 Outside of school Mr Conrad is a keen cyclist and loves great architecture and design.

-Miss N Crook: Teacher of Classics
+Miss N Crook: Head of Classics

 Outside of her classical interests, Miss Crook enjoys Zumba and travelling.